Larry McCall

-Larry Stephen McCall (born September 8, 1952) is a former Major League Baseball pitcher who played for the New York Yankees and the Texas Rangers.
+Larry Stephen McCall (born September 8, 1952) is an American former Major League Baseball pitcher who played for the New York Yankees and the Texas Rangers.
 He bats left-handed and throws right-handed.

 Early life

 McCall attended Enka High School in Candler, North Carolina.
 He played for the school's baseball team, helping lead them to the 1970 North Carolina 3A state title.

 Playing career

 McCall was signed by the Baltimore Orioles on February 27, 1971, as an amateur free agent.
 On September 16, 1974, he was purchased by the California Angels, but was returned to the Orioles by the Angels on October 25 of the year.
 On April 10, 1976, he was released by the Orioles, and on the same day, signed with the New York Yankees as a free agent.

 McCall made his Major League debut on September 10, 1977, with the Yankees against the Toronto Blue Jays at Yankee Stadium, with 20,296 people attending the game.
 McCall was called to replace Stan Thomas, and pitched the top of the seventh inning; the Yankees lost the game to the Blue Jays 19–4.
 On November 10, 1978, McCall was traded by the New York Yankees with Mike Heath, Sparky Lyle, Dave Rajsich, Domingo Ramos, and cash to the Texas Rangers for Dave Righetti, Juan Beníquez, Mike Griffin, Paul Mirabella, and minor leaguer Greg Jemison.
 He played his final Major League game on September 27, 1979.
 On January 4, 1980, McCall was traded by the Rangers with Mike Bucci (minors) and Gary Gray to the Cleveland Indians for David Clyde and Jim Norris.